bethebiggreen/honestquic/quic_sigcom_qoe_april/proto-quic_modified/README.md

 honest.conf
 -----------
-1. honest.conf is read in run-time to set below parametres easily.
+1. honest.conf is read in run-time to control parametres easily.
+2. honest.conf are filled as belows.
    ```
    DefaultMaxPacketSize 1350
    MaxPacketSize 1452